 There is nothing resembling an analysis buttressing the unsupported claim that BPTC is being provided.
-To the contrary, if the wastewater treatment system is currently providing BPTC, why does the proposed Permit contain compliance schedules for copper, zinc and ammonia?
+To the contrary, if the wastewater treatment system is currently providing BPTC, why the Permit contain compliance schedules for copper, zinc and ammonia?
 The facility is not in compliance and meeting water quality objectives.
-The Antidegradation Policy discussion does not discuss underlying groundwater quality even though the proposed Permit requires that wastewater be reclaimed in areas where there is hardly any soil structure and underlying fractures in bedrock may be carrying secondary quality wastes directly to drinking water wells.
-The proposed Permit does not discuss the drinking water beneficial uses of receiving waters and the proposal to allow a mixing zone that would extend for miles downstream; degrading that use.
+The Antidegradation Policy discussion does not discuss underlying groundwater quality even though the Permit requires that wastewater be reclaimed in areas where there is hardly any soil structure and underlying fractures in bedrock may be carrying secondary quality wastes directly to drinking water wells.
+The Permit does not discuss the drinking water beneficial uses of receiving waters and the proposal to allow a mixing zone that would extend for miles downstream; degrading that use.
 There is nothing in the Permit resembling an analysis that ensures that existing beneficial uses are protected.
 In fact, there is almost no information or discussion on the composition and health of the identified beneficial uses.
 Any reasonably adequate antidegradation analysis must discuss the affected beneficial uses (i.e., numbers and health of the aquatic ecosystem; extent, composition and viability of agricultural production; people depending upon these waters for water supply; extent of recreational activity; etc.) and the probable effect the discharge will have on these uses.
-The antidegradation analysis in the proposed Permit is not simply deficient, it is literally nonexistent.
+The Permit was revised by late revision to state that the discharge enters Don Pedro Reservoir approximately two miles downstream of the discharge; and claims absent any documentation that there are no drinking water intakes within this two mile stretch of the creek.
+There is no information in the record documenting the absence of drinking water intakes; especially potential riparian intakes by adjacent landowners.
+In any case; such an allowance would at a minimum degrade and eliminate the drinking water beneficial use for two miles of a California waterbody.
+There is no mixing zone analysis as required for incompletely mixed discharges as required by the SIP and there is no Antidegradation Policy analysis for what is at a minimum removal of the drinking water beneficial use for a two mile stretch of Woods Creek.
+The antidegradation analysis in the Permit is not simply deficient, it is literally nonexistent.
 The brief discussion of antidegradation requirements, in the Findings and Fact Sheet, consist only of skeletal, unsupported, undocumented conclusory statements totally lacking in factual analysis.
 NPDES permits must include any more stringent effluent limitation necessary to implement the Regional Board Basin Plan (Water Code 13377).
-The proposed Permit fails to properly implement the Basin Plan's Antidegradation Policy.
+The Permit fails to properly implement the Basin Plan's Antidegradation Policy.